WilyWildWilly/wait4postgresql/README.md

 ## the idea

-I had this idea after incurring in complications trying to use vishnubob's excellent wait-for-it (https://github.com/vishnubob/wait-for-it.git), which is a much more complete solution.
-I hope mine is more noob-friendly ;)
+I had this idea after incurring in complications trying to use vishnubob's excellent wait-for-it (https://github.com/vishnubob/wait-for-it.git), which is a much more complete solution covering a much broader variety of needs, and is maybe not really thought for this use case (although it can probably do in expert hands).
+This is intended to be more noob-friendly ;)